keremciu/insurance/README.md

 - User input persistency
 -> Easy but not secure solution is using localStorage.
 Unfortunately, user gives us sensitive data (email, address).
-Cookies would be a secure one but it's giving us much freedom for using data.
+Cookies would be a secure one but it's not giving us much freedom over that data.
 I'd like to give it a try to using ServiceWorker.

 ## Available Scripts